xsp1989/zigbeeFirmware/firmware/Zigbee3.0_Dongle/README.md

 ## Firmware recovery procedue

 1. ETX - Pin PB01 ERX Pin PB00 connect to your pc
-2. Ground PA00
-3. Temporary ground the reset pin Z_RST (nRST) to reset
+2. Press and hold the “BOOT” button, then press the “RST” button, and then release it at the same time
-4. Choice "1. upload gbl"
+3. Choice "1. upload gbl"
-5. Using xmodem(128 byte) send this ota file to you device.
+4. Using xmodem(128 byte) send this ota file to you device.

 ## Configurations used when compiling your own firmware with Silabs Simplicity Studio and EmberZNet Zigbee Stack